q3769/semver-maven-plugin/README.md

 ```

 updates the original POM's `1.2.3` version to `1.3.8-HOTFIX` because `1.3.8-HOTFIX` is a newer version than `1.2.3`.
-However, if the original POM version is `1.3.8`, then no change will be made because, according to the SemVer
+However, if the original POM version were `1.3.8`, then no change would have been made because, according to the
-precedence, the original `1.3.8` is newer than the given `1.3.8-HOTFIX`.
+SemVer precedence, the original `1.3.8` is newer than the given `1.3.8-HOTFIX`.

 ### Merge with another SemVer